 Finally we arrive at one of the most important categories of ingredients in Chinese cooking.
-Where would we be without the holy trinity that is scallion, ginger, and garlic?
+Where would we be without the holy trinity of Chinese aromatics that is scallion, ginger, and garlic?
 What sad and lifeless food would we be subject to?!!

 Okay, so we’re being dramatic, but seriously, this page has got the low-down on some of the most important ingredients in our arsenal.
 Read on for enlightenment!

 If you’re looking for more information on other Chinese Ingredients, go to our main Chinese Ingredients Glossary page to review the different categories and easily find what you’re looking for.

 We say “scallion,” others says “green onion”…It’s all good, and whatever you like to call it, it’s the same ingredient whether it’s Chinese, Asian, Cajun, Mexican or some other cuisine.